 Prior to 2001, employment by industry data were reported by the Standard Industrial Classification System, or SIC.
 To view these numbers for 1980-2000, please click here.
 Note that data from the two classification systems cannot be directly compared.
 For example, even though both systems include categories titled manufacturing, the industries included within each category are different.
 To learn more about the differences between the two classification systems go to the U.S. Census Bureau’s NAICS website.

-- Accomodation and food services accounted for 6.5 percent of employment.
+- Accommodation and food services accounted for 7.1 percent of employment.